-Is there a good time of year or season to pour concrete for a patio, path, or some other outdoor project?
-Like anything, there are variables.
-If the region in which you live has a mild, year-round climate, then it's probably safe to pour it pretty much any time of year.
-However, if you live in an area that experiences extremes in temperature—one way or the other—then spring or fall are probably better times of the year.
+There are some variables when it comes to the best time of year to mix and pour cement for a concrete patio, path, or other outdoor project.
+In general, if your region has a mild climate year-round, then it's probably safe to pour it pretty much any time of year.
+However, if you live in an area that experiences extremes in temperatures—hot or cold—then spring or fall are usually the best times of year to pour.

 Temperature extremes make it difficult to properly cure concrete.
 On hot days, too much water is lost by evaporation from newly placed concrete.
 And if the temperature drops too close to freezing, hydration of the concrete slows to nearly a standstill.
 Under these conditions, concrete ceases to gain strength.
 In general, temperatures between 50 and 90 degrees Fahrenheit are typically fine for curing concrete.

 Breaking it down further, here are the best times to pour cement in regions across the United States.

 The Midwest tends to experience cold and snowy winters, short springs, hot and humid summers, and cool autumns.
 Fall in the Midwest offers the most stable temperatures for concrete projects.
 However, due to this short window before frost arrives, it might be difficult to book a professional for your project, especially if you don't give them much notice.
 So be sure to start planning early.
 And consider learning to complete small, do-it-yourself concrete projects on your own.

 The Pacific Northwest is known for its high amount of rainfall compared to the rest of the country.
 In this region, fall usually offers more dry days for you to get your concrete project done.
 Plus, the months of September, October, and November typically have the best temperatures—cool but not freezing—for curing concrete in the Pacific Northwest compared to the rest of the year.